lailanelkoussy/mcp-first-birthday/README-agent.md

 ### 🔍 Intelligent Code Q&A

 Instead of manually searching through thousands of files, users can simply ask:

+- *"How does the `AutoModel` class work?"*
 - *"What classes inherit from `PreTrainedModel`?"*
 - *"How is tokenization implemented in the library?"*
 - *"What files are involved in the BERT implementation?"*

-The agent uses MCP tools to explore the codebase, gather relevant information, and provide accurate, well-structured answers.
+The agent uses MCP tools from the **EPITA Codebase Knowledge Graph MCP Server** to explore the codebase, gather relevant information, and provide accurate, well-structured answers grounded in the actual code.

 ### 📈 Learning Through Exploration

-For EPITA courses, this agent helps students:
+For EPITA courses and code learning in general, EPITA CodeVoyager helps users:

 - **Understand Architecture**: Ask about how components are organized and connected
 - **Trace Code Flow**: Follow function calls and understand execution paths